Pop quiz: Do you know your cholesterol score?

 Cholesterol flows through the blood and attaches to proteins called lipoproteins.
 These come in two types: low-density lipoprotein (LDL) known as the "bad" cholesterol, and the high-density lipoprotein (HDL), the “good” kind.

 The “bad” LDLs transport cholesterol particles throughout your body where they can build up in the walls of your arteries, making your passageways hard and narrow.
-In contrast to the “good” HDLs, which picks up excess cholesterol and takes it to your liver where it is broken down and passed out of the body as a waste product (aka poop).
+In contrast to the “good” HDLs, which pick up excess cholesterol and take it to your liver where it is broken down and passed out of the body as a waste product (aka poop).

 When you have high cholesterol there are an elevated number of fatty deposits in yourblood vessels; as mentioned these can build up making it difficult for blood to flow through your arteries.
 Having a high level of “bad” LDL cholesterol can increase the risk of heart disease.

 OK, I get the bad, tell me more about good cholesterol, please!